compulim/docs/testframework.md

 (Type: injected JavaScript)

 In addition to test runner, Karma is also a library for browser automation.
 It injects JavaScript code after page load.
-Because test code lives in the browser JavaScript VM, they are kind of limited on interactions.
+Because test code lives in the browser JavaScript VM, they are very limited on interactions.

 ### NightmareJS